Lean manufacturing: Supplier concentration

-After years of success of Toyota's Lean Production, the consolidation of supply chain networks has brought Toyota to the position of being the world's biggest carmaker in the rapid expansion.
-In 2010, the crisis of safety-related problems in Toyota made other carmakers that duplicated Toyota's supply chain system wary that the same recall issue might happen to them.
+After years of success, the consolidation of Toyota's supply chain networks brought it to the position of being the world's biggest carmaker.
+In 2010, a crisis of safety-related problems at Toyota made other carmakers that had duplicated Toyota's supply chain system wary of similar recall issues.
 James Womack had warned Toyota that cooperating with single outsourced suppliers might bring unexpected problems.